blacklanternsecurity/TREVORspray/README.md

   - UM (Exchange Unified Messaging)
   - AutoDiscover - Automatically retrieves OAB (Offline Address Book)
   - Azure Portal Access
+- Domain `--recon` with the following features:
+  - list MX/TXT records
-- Domain `--recon` to list MX/TXT records, O365 tenant info, federation configuration, autodiscover, etc.
+  - list O365 info
+    - tenant ID
+    - tenant name
+    - other tentant domains
+    - sharepoint URL
+    - authentication urls, autodiscover, federation config, etc.
+  - enumerate valid users via OneDrive without attempting logins (use `--recon` and `--users`)

 ## How To - O365
 - First, get a list of emails for `corp.com` and perform a spray to see if the default configuration works.
 Usually it does.